The only thing worse than losing an important deal is not knowing why.

 The richest insights will come from the decision-makers for won and lost accounts.
 Leveraging a neutral third party like Clozd to conduct the interview can help your buyers feel more comfortable sharing their experience with your product or service.

-3. Identify Key Themes
+3. Identify key themes

 Ideally, win-loss programs should be an ongoing initiative.
 As your business evolves, there will be new issues to address.
-Refine your strategies based on the results and calibrate the program as you gain more customer data.
+Refine your strategies based on the results, and calibrate the program as you gain more customer data.
 This can help tailor your offerings to changing market needs, retain existing customers, and stay ahead of the competition.

-Companies that neglect win-loss analysis are missing out on a huge opportunity to increase sales win rates, sharpen their product strategy, and build sustainable competitive advantage.
+Companies that neglect win-loss analysis are missing out on a huge opportunity to increase sales win rates, sharpen their product strategy, and build a sustainable competitive advantage.